How Should I Own My Property in France?

 It is also possible to jointly own property in France in different ways.
 The most common mode of ownership is ‘en indivision’.

 Owning a property en indivision is similar to owning a property as tenants in common in the UK.
 The property will be owned in set percentage shares by the owners.

 For example: Mr and Mrs Smith (an English couple) choose to buy a home in France, Vue de la Mer.
 Mr Smith provided more of the purchase price, so they choose for Mr Smith to own 70% of the property and for Mrs Smith to own 30%.

 When Mr Smith dies, his 70% of Vue de la Mer will pass under the French forced heirship rules, or if he has made a Will electing English law, to whomever he wishes (subject to the recent changes brought about by Article 913 of the French Civil Code).

 If Mr and Mrs Smith wish for Vue to la Mer to pass automatically to the survivor of them, following the death of the first one of them to die, they could choose to add a ‘tontine clause’ into their purchase contract.

 The result of having this clause is that following the death of one of the owners, the remaining owner will become the sole owner of the property.

 If a couple wishes own a property en tontine it is important they make that decision at the outset as it is not possible to add a tontine clause once the property has been purchased.

-A tontine clause will not be suitable for every couple and it can be challenged on death if there are children from a previous marriage.
+A tontine clause will not be suitable for every couple and it can be challenged in certain circumstances on death if there are children from a previous marriage.